3liz/qgis-pgmetadata-plugin/docs/user-guide/end-user.md

 ![Panel](../img/dock_qgis.png)

-## Export
+## Export a single metadata

-To export metadata as PDF, HTML or DCAT, you need to select a layer in your layer tree saved in the metadata table `dataset`.
+To export a metadata sheet as PDF, HTML or DCAT, you need to select a layer in your layer tree saved in the metadata table `dataset`.
 Then in the dock you have a button to open the `export menu` and choose the output format.

 ![Button Export](../img/dockpgmetadata_with_metadata.png)

 If no layer with metadata are selected, you can't click on the button of the `export menu`.

 ![Button Export without metadata](../img/dockpgmetadatawithoutmetadata.png)

+## Export the catalog

+From the dock, it's possible to add a layer in the legend showing the full catalog.
+The main **dataset** table is flatten to show **contacts** and **links** as well.

+The user can export this non-spatial layer as CSV by right clicking on the layer then **Export**.